-Tyne Class is part of the Key Stage 1 and 2 department.
+Tyne Class is part of the Key Stage 1 and 2 departments.

 The class is supported by an Enhanced Teaching Assistant and Teaching Assistant.

-The class teacher teaches most of the curriculum.
-Specialist teaching is delivered PE (including swimming) and music.
+The class teacher teaches most of the curriculum, which is Semi-Formal.
+Specialist teaching is delivered in PE (including swimming).

 Tyne Class Activities